jvhaarst/A50-plot/README.md

 To use, first install the dependancies with `R CMD BATCH install.R`.
 After that, edit the `input.csv` file to match your situation.
-Then you can run the image and stats generating script with `R CMD BATCH AssemblyStats.R`
+Then you can run the image and stats generating script with:

+Rscript AssemblyStats.R input.csv